 New Research Brings New Hope to Pancreatic Cancer Patients

 Pancreatic cancer is the third leading cause of cancer-related death in the United States, with a five-year survival rate of just 9.3 percent.
 According to the National Cancer Institute, an estimated 56,770 new pancreatic cancer cases will be diagnosed across the U.S. in 2019, with 45,750 patients succumbing to the disease within the same year.
 In New Jersey, pancreatic cancer will take the lives of 1,290 residents this year, including many from Morris County.

-Hope is on the horizon.
-Innovative research is underway at the Carol G. Simon Cancer Center, spearheaded by nationally renowned gastroenterologist cancer researcher Angela Alistar, MD, medical director of GI medical oncology at Morristown Medical Center and Atlantic Health System Cancer Care.
-Her pioneering studies in pancreatic cancer focus on metabolic therapy to decode and treat the disease.
+But hope is on the horizon.
+Innovative research is underway at Carol G. Simon Cancer Center, spearheaded by nationally renowned gastroenterologic (GI) cancer researcher Angela Alistar, MD, medical director of GI medical oncology at Morristown Medical Center and Atlantic Health System Cancer Care.

 Background on Dr. Alistar